 For all the best efforts to ensure compliance, clients sometimes need to instigate or react to disputes.
 An experienced litigator, Emily combines her regulatory expertise with Strategic Health Law’s litigation team to maximize leverage and results for managed care companies.

 When she joined Strategic Health Law, Emily brought a strong background handling civil litigation and complex business disputes related to healthcare, intellectual property, and corporate governance.
 Prior to that, Emily practiced in the Raleigh, NC office of Wood Jackson, LLC (now Morningstar Law Group) and Kilpatrick Stockton LLP (now Kilpatrick Townsend & Stockton LLP) as a member of the complex business litigation and healthcare teams.
-She is also certified by the North Carolina Dispute Resolution Commission as a Superior Court Mediator.
+She was previously certified by the North Carolina Dispute Resolution Commission as a Superior Court Mediator.

 Liberty and justice for all